Sandown Racecourse

-Sandown Racecourse (currently known as Sportsbet Sandownand previously known as Ladbrokes Park due to naming rights) is a Thoroughbred horse racing race track administered by the Melbourne Racing Club in Melbourne, Victoria, Australia.
-It is situated 25 kilometres south-east of the Melbourne CBD on the Princes Highway in the suburb of Springvale in the City of Greater Dandenong.
+Sandown Racecourse, currently known as Sportsbet Sandown for naming rights reasons and previously known as Ladbrokes Park, is a Thoroughbred horse racing race track administered by the Melbourne Racing Club in Melbourne, Victoria, Australia.
+It is situated 25 kilometres south-east of the Melbourne central business district on the Princes Highway in the suburb of Springvale.

 History

-Built for the Victoria Amateur Turf Club, Sandown is the only metropolitan racecourse built in the 20th century and was opened before a crowd of 52,000, in June 1965.
+Built for the Victoria Amateur Turf Club, Sandown is the only metropolitan racecourse built in the 20th century; it opened before a crowd of 52,000 in June 1965.
+The grandstand was built by Leighton Contractors.

 The original course was a turfed oval shape, 1892 metres in circumference and 30 metres wide, with sweeping cambered turns and an uphill home straight of 407 metres.

-With the increase in the number of overseas horses being attracted to the Melbourne Spring Racing Carnival a Quarantine Centre was established at Sandown Racecourse and used for the first time in 1997.
+As a result of an increase in the number of overseas horses attending the Melbourne Spring Racing Carnival, a Quarantine Centre was established at Sandown Racecourse, which was used for the first time in 1997.

 The Sandown Racecourse also features a motor racing circuit on the outside of the racecourse, referred to as Sandown Raceway.
-A Greyhound racing facility also called Sandown Park is just to the south-west on the opposite side of Lightwood Road.
+A similarly named greyhound racing facility, Sandown Park, is just to the south-west, on the opposite side of Lightwood Road.